MAG762/Collection-of-weapon-mechanics/README.md

 * Methods:

- OnHit: Triggered when a projectile collides with another object.
-Performs a Raycast attack that destroys an object at a distance of 400 mm and creates an explosive wave that causes damage, parameters that determine the impact of the projectile and explosion.
+ OnHit: called when a projectile collides with another object.
+Performs a raycast to destroy an object at a distance of 400 mm and creates an explosion at the point of impact.

  CreateExplosion: visualizes an explosion and deals damage to all actors in a certain area, calculating damage depending on the distance to the center of the explosion.